 Dust lightly from the neck down, paying close attention to under the neck, belly and behind the tail.
 You don't want the powder getting into the eyes so no need to apply to the head.
 Those fleas can be taken off with a flea comb.

 A wonderful part of using a natural flea repellent is you don't have to worry about your pet ingesting anything harmful.
 Pets are going to lick themselves, it's all part of grooming.
-There is nothing in this powder that will be toxic to them.

 Natural, environmentally friendly and affordable home remedies and personal body care for the family.
 Homemade, handmade, organic when possible, all with a touch of the love and wisdom from past generations.
 Knowledge of what is in your products is the start to taking back control as a consumer.